-Foreign currency translation and change in reporting currency
+Foreign currency translation

 The reporting currency of the Company is the Renminbi ("RMB").
 The functional currency of the Company is the US dollar ("US\$").
 The Company's operations are principally conducted through the subsidiaries, its VIEs and VIEs' subsidiaries located in the PRC where the local currency is the functional currency.